Aswani-ReddyKV/LendingClubCaseStudy/README.md

 ## Contact
-Created by @Aswani-ReddyKV and @ Kuldeep Mishra  - feel free to contact us!
+Created by @Aswani-ReddyKV and @kuldeep-mishra  - feel free to contact us!